Fort Anglesea |

 Earthworks built to supplement Fort Sullivan on Seavey's Island, Maine to protect the shipyard.
 The site is located on the eastern end of Peirce Island.
 Earthworks still remain in an overgrown area near the water treatment plant.
 During the American Revolution, the name of the island was changed to Isle of Washington.
 The island was used as an Army Recreation Center in 1941.

-A stockade with two guns built by Edward Parry around the same time he built his house.
+A fanciful "stockade with two guns" was built by Edward Parry around the same time he built his house.
 Parry felt threatened by the locals because he continued to purchase British tea after the American Revolution.
 Site located near the west end of Edward Street on South Mill Pond.
 No remains.

 (1808 - 1880's ?), Portsmouth

-Once located on Jenkins Ct. and South School Street.
-It was formerly known as the Gun House, used to store cannon and other equipment for Fort Constitution in case of emergency.
+A Second System arsenal once located on Jenkins Ct. and South School Street.
+It was formerly known as the Gun House, used to store additional cannon and other equipment for Fort Constitution in case of emergency.
 Abandoned as such before 1900, demolished in 1920.

 Portsmouth Plains Powder House

 A brick powder house built at "The Plains" for the local militia.
-It still exists on Islington Street and Essex Ave..
+Used by the city to store explosives until 1904.
+Restored in 2007, located on Islington Street at Essex Ave..
 It replaced an older powder house once located at the North Cemetery.

 A Civil War training camp.
 Possibly located at "The Plains", or a later name for Camp Constitution (see below).